-Green Architecture is the sub-topic of architecture that concerns itself primarily with the topics of sustainability, resourcefulness concerning environment conservation and a general concern of the environment as a whole.
+Green Architecture is the sub-topic of architecture that concerns itself primarily with the topics of sustainability, resourcefulness concerning environment conservation, and a general concern of the environment as a whole.

 One of the highest and most turning trends in the fields of green architecture is the change in the use of conventional materials used for construction and replacing them with new and more sustainable substitutes and materials that contain a lesser pollution factor during production.
-A large number of everyday use materials for construction contribute to environmental degradation in a way or the other.
+A large number of everyday-use materials for construction contribute to environmental degradation in one way or the other.
 The newer alternate materials undertaken for the cause and the research done in that respective field are mainly about venturing into materials that are mainly by-products and end up being secondary uses when used as such.
-Other important things to note in this field are the advancement in technology that aids in reduced power consumption in individual units and structures or the technologies that make a structured self-sustainable thus eventually achieving the aforementioned goals through the help of technological advancements as well.
+Other important things to note in this field are the advancement in technology that aids in reduced power consumption in individual units and structures or the technologies that make a structure self-sustainable thus eventually achieving the aforementioned goals through the help of technological advancements as well.